learn-co-students/axi-da-project2/README.md

 """
 ```

+    "\nWe are below 5 for all features in the final model,\nso we don't have too high of multicollinearity\n"

 ### Investigating Homoscedasticity

 Now let's check whether the model's errors are indeed homoscedastic or if they violate this principle and display heteroscedasticity.